iam-dev/ERC23/README.md

 **Console Output:**
 ```

 Standard23Token #7 BEGIN==========================================================
-mainAccountBalanceBeforeTransfer=100
+mainAccountBalanceBeforeTransfer = 100 should equal to INITAL_SUPPLY = 100
-ReceivingAccountBalanceBeforeTransfer=0
+ReceivingAccountBalanceBeforeTransfer = 0 should equal to 0
-spenderAccountBalanceBeforeTransfer=0
+spenderAccountBalanceBeforeTransfer =0 should equal to 0
 APPROVE_AMOUNT 101
 Try to TransferFrom 101 MAIN_ACCOUNT to RECEIVING_ACCOUNT from SPENDER_ACCOUNT
-mainAccountBalanceAfterTransfer =100
+mainAccountBalanceBeforeTransfer = 100 should equal to INITAL_SUPPLY = 100
-ReceivingAccountBalanceAfterTransfer =0
+ReceivingAccountBalanceAfterTransfer = 0 should equal to 0
-spenderAccountBalanceAfterTransfer =0
+spenderAccountBalanceAfterTransfer = 0 should equal to 0
-    ✓ Standard23Token #7 should throw an error when trying to transfer more than supply (312ms)
+    ✓ Standard23Token #7 should throw an error when trying to transfer more than supply (254ms)

 ```

 ### Standard23Token #8 should throw an error when trying to transferFrom to 0x0